bitrise-io/devcenter/_articles/reviews/the-android-linux-docker-environment.md

 We use standard [Docker](https://quay.io) images, published on [Quay](https://quay.io/organization/bitriseio), and the related `Dockerfile` which you can find on [GitHub](https://github.com/bitrise-docker).

-{% include message_box.html type="note" title="What is a `Dockerfile`?" content=" The `Dockerfile` is the description file which describes the docker image / environment and is directly used to build the image." %}
+{% include message_box.html type="note" title="What is a Dockerfile?" content=" The `Dockerfile` is the description file which describes the docker image / environment and is directly used to build the image." %}

 Right now we have four docker images, built on top of each other: